I Know Better

 I have an ever-growing, elusive relationship with the Boston Marathon.
 Last year I thought I had a sponsored bib that never materialized.
 This year I qualified - and I may have sacrificed it for a spontaneous run in the woods.

 WTF.
-I'm not going to lie.
-I am navigating a lot of dark frustration.
+I'm not going to lie - I am navigating a dark place.
 And I recognize that this puts me right smack dab in the zone of so many friends, clients, and fellow athletes who have hit a roadblock through injury - and it sucks.
 You know who you are, and I know.
 I'm sorry for the disappointment, the pain, the frustration you have endured.
 I wish for you to heal.

 I need to take care, heal, and then honor what my body and the professionals tell me is the path forward.
 Maybe my work right now is to realize how important it is to have many modalities that bring relief, joy, or peace - so that if we lose one, we can pivot to another.
-Maybe it’s time to recognize how lucky I am to be dealing with a sprain vs something more serious.
-Maybe it’s to slow down.
+Maybe it's time to recognize how lucky I am to be dealing with a sprain versus something more serious.
+And maybe - simply - it's to slow down.
+If I'm in the woods, be in the woods.

 Stay tuned.

-Libby
+x Libby x

 Next